energywebfoundation/origin/packages/ui/libs/ui/web3/README.md

 ## License

-This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details
+This package is licensed under the MIT - see the [LICENSE](LICENSE) file for details

+## Acknowledgement

+This library was inspired by the [web3-react/core](https://github.com/NoahZinsmeister/web3-react).
+Kudos to the author and contributors for creating/maintaining this great project!